boguscoder/BandView/README.md

 # BandView
-Test Android app written in C#/Xamarin that reveals all MS Band sensor information
+Test app for Android written in C#/Xamarin that reveals all MS Band sensor information Work is in early stages now...

 POIs:
 * RecyclerView